ansys/pymechanical/doc/source/getting_started/faq.rst

 How do you restart a script?
 ----------------------------
-If you have trouble terminating a simulation, you do not have to close Python, reopen it, and clear all previous data such as the mesh
+If you have trouble terminating a simulation, you do not have use the following code to close Python, reopen it, and clear all previous data such as the mesh.
-with:

 .. code:: python